begeli/cloud-computing-architecture-project/submission/README.txt

-This submission folder contains our project report, the controller we written for part 4, the static scheduling policy we have written for part 3 and the modified YAML files.
+This submission folder contains our project report, the controller we have written for part 4, the static scheduling policy we have written for part 3 and the modified YAML files.

 - src folder contains the script for part 3 and the controller.